 Using natural food colouring ingredients in my favourite way to tint homemade dog treats.
-The dogs care far more about tasty than pretty, but we can still have fun making and sharing cute treats.
+Why bother with colour?
+It’s totally optional.
+The dogs care far more about tasty than pretty, but we can still have fun making and sharing cute dog treats.
 With naturally coloured ingredients, you can make colourful homemade dog treats and still keep things healthy.
 Win win!
 Whether you’re not keen on artificial food colouring or just want to mix things up, here are some natural foods and add-ins to create all-natural colourful dog-friendly treats.

 Can Dogs See Colour?

-Using Food Colouring and/or Coloured Ingredients in Dog Treats
+Using Food Colouring or Coloured Ingredients in Dog Treats

 Commercial Ready-Made Food Colourings

 Animal experts currently advise that most standard human food colourings (non alcohol-based) are pet safe.
 Just like with humans though, there can be individual sensitivities and expert advice is always subject to possible change and new information emerges.
-Personally, I’m ok with occasionally using food colourings in homemade dog (or human) treats, but I prefer using natural ingredients, if possible.
+Personally, I’m ok with occasionally using food colourings in homemade dog treats (or human treats), but I prefer using natural ingredients, if possible.
+There are so many natural tinting options in dog-friendly scents and flavours that can be used instead!

 You can buy ready-to-use natural food colourings online and from natural health or specialty stores.
 However, being natural doesn’t necessarily make food colouring (or any product) dog-safe.
 It’s always important to check ingredients with care.
 The same also applies to specially marketed ready-to-use food colouring for dog treats.
 If you read the fine print, some are the same ingredients as the human equivalents in different packaging.
 Check ingredients, shop with trusted suppliers and sources, and choose/use products with care.